MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 ## Create a SharePoint document library

-The *Archive and Clean Up* flows archive un-needed apps to a SharePoint library.
-If you are intending to make use of those flows, a SharePoint site and document library need to be configured first.
+The *Archive and Clean Up* flows archive unneeded apps to a SharePoint library.
+If you intend to use those flows, you need to configure a SharePoint site and document library first.

 1. Follow the steps described under [Create a team site in SharePoint](https://support.office.com/article/create-a-team-site-in-sharepoint-ef10c1e7-15f3-42a3-98aa-b5972711777d)